 Federation Square is a unique cultural and entertainment precinct located in the centre of Melbourne.
-Home to major cultural attractions, world-class events, tourism experiences and an exceptional array of restaurants, bars and gift shops, this modern piazza has been embraced as ‘Melbourne’s Meeting Place’ – a local hang-out and one of Victoria’s most popular tourist destinations.
+Home to major cultural attractions, world-class events, tourism experiences and an exceptional array of restaurants, bars and gift shops, this modern piazza has been embraced as ‘Melbourne’s heart and soul’ – a local hang-out and one of Victoria’s most popular tourist destinations.

 The precinct is the size of an entire city block and is internationally recognised for its award-wining architectural design.
 Federation Square opened in 2002 and was designed by Lab architecture studio in collaboration with Australian architects, Bates Smart.

 » Australian Centre for the Moving Image (ACMI)

 Host to more than 2,000 events each year, Federation Square is a hub for festivals, markets, fashion shows, public lectures, films and concerts.

 At the heart of the city’s cosmopolitan dining scene, Federation Square has sixteen cafes, bars and restaurants, showcasing a variety of cuisines including Australian, Northern Chinese, Japanese and Italian.

 It’s also the first point of call for travellers, with souvenir shops and a range of tourism services including:

 » Bike hire